 What we do

 We strengthen the LGBTQ Movement by making smart, values-driven investments in dynamic organizations, projects, and leaders.
 And as a public foundation, we do so in close partnership with donors and the very people working on the front lines of progress.
 We fund over 100 nonprofits a year, in more than 30 issue areas.
 We also house seven scholarship programs, including the largest in the country created to support LGBTQ refugees and asylum seekers.

 Our grantmaking is complemented by intensive capacity building and training programs that equip local leaders with the tools they need to be effective change agents.
 These include free consulting, coaching opportunities, and monthly workshops.
-In all we do—from planned giving to scholarships—our priority is making sure community dollars makes a difference.
+In all we do—from planned giving to scholarships—our priority is making sure community dollars make a difference where they are needed most.

 Against the tragic backdrop of the 1980s AIDS crisis, the tapestry of LGBTQ nonprofits was becoming more vibrant.
 In New York City, dozens of groups sprang up to address emergent issues and, with that, there was a growing need for resourcing.
 Our founders had a solution: creating a foundation, for us and by us, where loss could inspire legacy and the power of individual giving could be amplified.